GianlucaRub/Leaves-Image-Classificator/README.md

 convolutional layer (like in AlexNet), we also tried to build a “parallel” neural network with filters of different sizes like GoogleNet/Inception.
 By the end we had built more than thirty different models, but we failed to see any improvements most of the time.
-The final approach we tried was TF with fine tuning.
+The final approach we tried was Transfer Learning with fine tuning.
 We tried a couple of networks (ResNet, VGG, DenseNet, Inception) but we obtained the best results on EfficientNetB7.
 The training was cut short due to extremely long training times and hardware limitations, but was still enough to beat the other networks.
 We then unlocked the last block for fine tuning with a learning rate of